serge-sans-paille/talks/fosdem2020/python/talk.rst

 .. code::

     commit 97ea22f7126742f824a4bf7b347c820829b9fa12
-    Author: serge-sans-paille <serge.guelton@telecom-bretagne.eu>
+    Author: serge-sans-paille <serge.guelton@tb>
     Date:   Thu Jan 2 18:23:06 2020 +0100

     Remove all reference to py2 code and behavior from pythran

     Basically:

     - __builtin__ -> builtins
     - take into account behavior change of map/zip/range
     - also take into account the now invalid map(None, ...) pattern
     - modified division behavior
     - StandardError is no longer available, so is cmp etc
     - reduce has moved from __builtin__ to functools

     This is a huge change!
 But also a welcome one, -1000 lines of code :-)

 ----